Why This Matters

 Schenck v.
 United States (1919)

-• Wartime context matters: Charles Schenck distributed anti-draft pamphlets during World War I, which the Court found dangerous given the circumstances
+- Wartime context matters: Charles Schenck distributed anti-draft pamphlets during World War I urging men to resist conscription.
+The Court unanimously upheld his conviction, finding the pamphlets dangerous given wartime circumstances.

-• Justice Holmes's famous analogy: falsely shouting "fire" in a crowded theater illustrated that context determines whether speech is protected
+- Justice Holmes's famous analogy: falsely shouting "fire" in a crowded theater illustrated that context determines whether speech is protected.
+The same words might be legal in peacetime but criminal during war.

 Chaplinsky v.
 New Hampshire (1942)

-• Established the "fighting words" doctrine—words that by their very nature inflict injury or incite immediate violence fall outside First Amendment protection
+- Established the "fighting words" doctrine: words that by their very nature inflict injury or tend to incite an immediate breach of the peace fall outside First Amendment protection

-• Narrow category: a Jehovah's Witness calling a marshal a "damned fascist" was deemed likely to provoke an average person to retaliation
+- Narrow category: a Jehovah's Witness called a city marshal a "damned fascist" and "damned racketeer" face-to-face.
+The Court ruled these words were likely to provoke an average person to retaliation.

-• Still good law today, though the Court has rarely upheld fighting words convictions since, effectively narrowing this exception
+- Still good law today, though the Court has rarely upheld fighting words convictions since, effectively narrowing this exception over the decades

 Incorporation and State Power